 Instead, I hate it and everything it represents.
 It reminds me of how helpless we were in the end and how all of our efforts to extend Greg's life failed.
 It reminds me of some really hard moments and how much suffering he endured.

 When someone has been suffering for a long time, grief can feel extra messy.
 Some days I see things like the pulse oximeter and feel so relieved that it's no longer a part of our life.
 Greg's suffering is finally over.
 The anxiety and stress of caring for someone whose life is so fragile is finally over.
-Greg is free of pain, medicine, medical devices, ER visits, and all the other things that he hated so much but endured to be here for me and Paul as long as possible.
+Greg is free of pain, medicine, medical devices, ER visits, and all the other things that he hated so much but endured to be here for me and P as long as possible.
 I no longer have to watch as his failing organs steal more and more life from him.

 Other days, I wish so much that he was here - even if it meant more suffering for him.
 I would take him back in a heart beat.
 His heart gave out long before we were ready to say goodbye.
 We miss him so much.